meker12/commerce-channels.en/help/channel-manager/process-orders.md

 1. After submitting the shipment, track the [order status](manage-orders.md#about-order-status) in [!DNL Channel Manager] to verify that updates were sent to [!DNL Walmart Marketplace].

+After an order is shipped, you can process full or partial refunds from [!DNL Channel Manager] for items included in the order based on return merchandise authorization (RMA) requests received from [!DNL Walmart Marketplace.
+See [return and refund orders](return-refund.md).
 ## Cancel an order

 1. From the Admin, select **[!UICONTROL Marketing]** > **[!UICONTROL Channel Manager]**.